kite-sdk/kite-docs/Partition-Strategy-Format.md

 ---
 layout: page
+title: Partition Strategy Format
 ---
 ## Partition Strategy JSON Format

-A partition strategy is made of a list of partition fields.
-Each field defines how to take source data from an entity and produce a value that will be used to store the entity.
-For example, a field may produce the year an event happened from its timestamp.
-Another field in the strategy may be the month from the timestamp.
+A partition strategy is made up of a list of partition fields.
+Each field defines how to take source data from an entity and produce a value that is used to store the entity.
+For example, a field can produce the year an event happened from its timestamp.
+Another field in the strategy can be the month from the timestamp.

 Partition strategies are defined in [JSON][json] format.
-The strategy must be a list of objects---name/value pairs---each of which define a field in the partition strategy.
+The strategy must be a list of objects---name/value pairs---each of which defines a field in the partition strategy.
 All field definitions require at least two attributes:

-* `source` -- a source field on the entity, like "created_at"
+* `source` -- a source field on the entity, such as "created_at"
-* `type` -- the type of partition derived from the source data, like "year"
+* `type` -- the type of partition derived from the source data, such as "year"

 Each definition can be thought of as a function run on the entity's source to produce the partition field's data.
 The order of the partition fields is preserved and used when the strategy is applied.